JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 - **the name of your project**: Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.
 - **a description**: A description of your project follows.
 A good description is clear, short, and to the point.
 Describe the importance of your project, and what it does.
 - **A table of Contents**: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
-Please note that your Readme can serve as your first webpage/site for your project that Github will be hosting **for free** (I'll give you more information on this later on).
+Please note that your Readme can serve as a first webpage for your project that Github will be hosting **for free** (I'll give you more information on this later on).

 > In order to do that, just...
 >   1. Go to the main page of your repository